twolfson/gif-encoder/README.md

 **Don't use these unless you know what you are doing.**

 #### `flushData()`
 We have a secondary internal buffer that collects each byte from `writeByte`.
-This is to prevent create a new `Buffer` and `data` event for *every* byte of data.
+This is to prevent create a new `Buffer` and `data` event for *every byte of data*.

 This method empties the internal buffer and pushes it out to the `stream` buffer for reading.